leduyquang753/CalcIt/README.md

-﻿# CalcIt UWP
+﻿# CalcIt
-This is another version of the calculator app CalcIt that is written in C# to run on the UWP, just for the visuals, I think.
+This is another version of the calculator app CalcIt that is written in C# to run on the UWP and in the future Android, just for the visuals, I think.

 ## Documentation
 Refer to [Documentation.md](https://github.com/leduyquang753/CalcIt/blob/master/Documentation.md).